Hui-Sze/sales-powerbi-report/README.md

 Only a single CSV file is involved and is obtained from Kaggle (https://www.kaggle.com/datasets/abiodunonadeji/united-state-superstore-sales)

 ## Understanding of Data
+Order ID- Customer Unique Id
+Order Date- Date of order of product from the store Ship Date- Date the product was shipped
+Ship Mode- Shipping mode of product purchased by customer Customer ID- Each customer unique id
+Customer Name- Name of customer that order a product Segment- Customer Segment
+Country- Customer residence Country
+City - Customer residence City
+State- Customer residence State
+Postal Code- Customer postal code
+Region- Region of the Country where the Customer Reside Product ID- Unique Product Identify
+Category- Product Category in the store
+Sub-Category- Product Subcategory in the Store
+Product Name - Name of each product in the store Sales- Sales of the product
+Quantity- Quantity of product sold
+Discount- Discount giving to customer
+Profit- Profit/Loss incurred

 ## Aim
-The aim of this Power BI dashboard is to understand the sales of video games and how it changes throughout the years as technologies improves.
+The aim of developing this Power BI dashboard is to understand and analyse the trend of sales of different products throughout the years.

 ## Objectives
+Here are some questions to be answered in this report:
 1. Understand how the sales in NA, EU and JP compared to total Global sales and how much sales does each region contributes to the Global sales.
 2. Determining the best/worst selling games, platforms and genres globally.
 3. Determining the best selling games, platforms and genres in each region.